 Date nights are essential for couple connection.
 Get creative with planning dates instead of always relying on the cliché movie and dinner date.
 Studies have shown that trying new things together can increase sexual desire and sexual satisfaction in the bedroom.
 Also, sex doesn’t have to always be spontaneous to be satisfying.
 Recent research indicates that planned sexual activity can be just as satisfying as spontaneous sex.
 My husband and I love cooking and recently decided to start a garden together.
 Most days in the summer, we call or text throughout the day with new ideas for a better harvest in the fall.
 It reminds us that we can see the fruits of our labor together and accomplish some pretty incredible things.
 This alone can keep things new and exciting.

 Intimacy is imperative in keeping the relationship connection strong.
 While intimacy is multidimensional, it’s formally defined as the level of commitment and positive affective, cognitive, and physical closeness one experiences with a partner in a reciprocal relationship (Moss, 1993).
 It doesn’t only happen in the bedroom.
 It’s a way in which a partner is shown commitment by allowing vulnerability to show.
 In order for connection to happen, we have to allow ourselves to be seen as we’ve previously stated in this blog.
 It’s holding hands, cuddling, self-disclosure, and so much more.
 It’s a passionate kiss after a long, hard day.
 It’s intently listening to your partner’s needs, letting them know you can be trusted with their deepest secrets, and still loving them despite that.
 Couples do not fall out of love.
-They make an active decision to stop loving, which causes lose connection and intimacy.
+They make an active decision to stop loving, which causes a loss in connection and intimacy.

 We have written extensively about the importance of communication on this blog.
 Research has become ever clear about the importance of healthy sexual communication and how it is linked to relationship satisfaction.
 The ability to communicate effectively is regarded as central to the establishment of a good marital relationship (Esere, 2014).
 Unfortunately many couples struggle to communicate about sex, even though sexual activity is an essential component for most healthy marriages.
 Ineffective communication is the pathway to an unstable marriage.
 Communicate feelings and concerns with a pragmatic approach so as not to come off as threatening or accusatory.
 Show empathy and understanding when your partner addresses something with you.